phys3009/phys3009.github.io/_sources/content/info_course/ppts.md

 # Download Powerpoints

-Pdfs of the lecture slides, click on the appropriate link
+Pdfs of the lecture slides, click on the appropriate link to download.

 1. <a href="../teaching/ppt_pdfs/Lecture1.pdf" download>Lecture 1</a>
 2. <a href="../teaching/ppt_pdfs/Lecture2.pdf" download>Lecture 2</a>